knpuniversity/oo/knpu/episode3/interfaces.md

 a lot of flexibility and interfaces would be a good thing to use.

-You may not create very many interfaces, but there is a very good chance that you will use a lot of interfaces.
+You may not create very many interfaces, but there is a very good chance that you will use a lot of them.
 For example, you might want to use a third party library in your project and their documentation will say "If you want to create a custom ship storage object" then you will need to implement this interface that comes with the library.
 So you will create your own custom class, implement the library's interface which then tells you which methods to fill in.